rohanpsingh/RapidPoseLabels/README.md

 Once ```sparse_model.txt``` has been generated for a particular object, it is easy to generate labels for any scene.
 This requires the user to uniquely localize at least 3 points defined in the sparse model in the scene.

 1. Launch the GUI.
-2. Click on "Use existing model".
+2. Go to 'File' and 'Load Dataset'.
+Then 'Load Model'.
 3. Choose a previously generated ```sparse_model.txt``` (A Meshlab *.pp file can also be used in this step).
-4. Click on "Load New Image".
+4. Click on 'Load New Image'.
 5. Label at least 3 keypoints (that exist in the sparse model file).
-6. Click on "Skip KeyPt" if keypoint is not visible (**Keypoint labeling is order sensitive**).
+6. Click on 'Skip keypoint' if keypoint is not visible (**Keypoint labeling is order sensitive**).
-7. Click on "Compute".
+8. Click on 'Compute'.

 "Compute" tries to solve an orthogonal Procrustes problem on the given manual clicks and the input sparse model file.
 This will generate the  ```saved_meta_data.npz``` again for the scenes for which labeling was done.